digidotcom/xbee-micropython/samples/power_management/prevent_sleep/README.md

     ...

-After you've finished testing the example remember to restore the sleep options of the module to their default values using XCTU.
+After you've finished testing the example remember to restore the sleep options of the module to their default values using XBee Studio.

 Supported platforms
 -------------------